Read about the advantages and disadvantages of engineered wood flooring in this comprehensive article.Written by: Yarl Christie

 What are the Pros & Cons of Engineered Wood Flooring?

 If you want to choose the best flooring for your environment, understanding the different types is key.
 Each offers its own pros and cons, so you’ll need to know which one best matches your requirements.

 Engineered flooring has become one of the most popular types of flooring for both homes and businesses.
-The question is, how does it differ from solid wood and what pros and cons does it deliver?
+The question is, how does engineered wood differ from solid wood and what pros and cons does it deliver?
 Find out everything you need to know below…

 What is Engineered Flooring?